Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-1-Items.md

 You should now have a working custom enchantment effect!
 Test it by enchanting a weapon with the enchantment and hitting a mob.

-Custom Data Components
+# Custom Data Components
 As your items grow more complex, you may find yourself needing to store custom data associated with each item.
-The game allows you to store persistent data within an ItemStack, and as of 1.20.5 the way we do that is by using Data Components.
+The game allows you to store persistent data within an ```ItemStack```, and as of 1.20.5 the way we do that is by using Data Components.

 Data Components replace NBT data from previous versions with structured data types which can be applied to an ItemStack to store persistent data about that stack.
 Data components are namespaced, meaning we can implement our own data components to store custom data about an ItemStack and access it later.
 A full list of the vanilla data components can be found on this Minecraft wiki page.

 Along with registering custom components, this page covers the general usage of the components API, which also applies to vanilla components.
-You can see and access the definitions of all vanilla components in the DataComponentTypes class.
+You can see and access the definitions of all vanilla components in the ```DataComponentTypes``` class.

-Registering a Component
+### Registering a Component
-As with anything else in your mod you will need to register your custom component using a ComponentType.
+As with anything else in your mod you will need to register your custom component using a ```ComponentType```.
 This component type takes a generic argument containing the type of your component's value.
 We will be focusing on this in more detail further down when covering basic and advanced components.

 Choose a sensible class to place this in.
-For this example we're going to make a new package called component and a class to contain all of our component types called ModComponents.
-Make sure you call ModComponents.initialize() in your mod's initializer.
+For this example, we're going to make a new package called component and a class to contain all of our component types called ```ModComponents```.
+Make sure you call ```ModComponents.initialize()``` in your mod's initializer.
 ```java
 public class ModComponents {
     protected static void initialize() {